pvcraven/2019_spring_web_dev/source/final/espersen/index.rst

 Make it so if it gets too big then change it.
 This way your website or app will load faster on the smaller screens.

-The only thing that needs to be changed in the CSS when designing for Cellphones first is making it so instead of shrinking to size, we are growing.
+The only thing that needs to be changed in the CSS when designing for mobile devices first is making it so instead of shrinking to size, we are growing.
 So, when making our columns for a page we will usually make it so each column takes up 100% of the width of the screen.
 This will allow cellphones to load faster and